Halperin-Lab/DLCA/README.md

     type = double-precision float

 - alpha: diffusion powerlaw.
-Diffusivity ~ m^(-alpha) where m is the size of the cluster and alpha is the diffusion powerlaw
+Diffusivity ~ m^(-alpha) where m is the size of the cluster and alpha is the diffusion powerlaw.
+Typically chosen to be around ~0.5-1

     type = double-precision float